Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzSqlDatabaseSecondary.md

 ```

 ## DESCRIPTION
-The **New-AzureRMSqlDatabaseSecondary** cmdlet replaces the Start-AzureSqlDatabaseCopy cmdlet when
+The **New-AzSqlDatabaseSecondary** cmdlet replaces the Start-AzSqlDatabaseCopy cmdlet when
 used for setting up geo-replication for a database.
 It returns the geo-replication link object from
 the primary to the secondary database.